zabwie/RNM/readme.md

-# RNK
+# RNKM

-- RNK is a model idea that I've had for a while, and I finally got around to implementing it.
+- RNKM (Recursive Neuro-Knowledge Model) is a model idea that I've had for a while, and I finally got around to implementing it.
 - It's a recursive neuro-symbolic model that processes text through a series of steps:
     1. Chunk encoding (tokens → latent chunks)
     2. State-space processing (fast local + slow long-term memory)